engintron/engintron/README.md

 Fourth, it has a simple dashboard with some handy utilities that make Engintron your day-to-day dashboard for cPanel.

 Fifth, it's CloudFlare friendly.
 Because both CloudFlare and Engintron use Nginx as reverse caching proxy, unless we properly configure Nginx in cPanel, the use of a secondary proxy (after CloudFlare) causes problems to CloudFlare.
 If you have domains that use CloudFlare, you can simply uncomment a few lines from "proxy_params_common" and restart Nginx for the changes to take effect.
 If additionally you use CloudFlare's SSL, by choosing "flexible SSL" in CloudFlare's dashboard you can direct HTTPS traffic to HTTP (=Nginx) thus further improving web serving over HTTPS as well.

+Six, it doesn't require Nginx/Apache vhost synchronization when adding new domains via cPanel.
+That's why you essentially "set it and forget it".
+'Nough said :)

 And finally, Engintron is open source.
 You can tear it apart or contribute back to its development.
 You can fork it, knife it, do whatever you want with it.
 It's not a black box :)